The cyclic flats of $\mathcal{L}$-polymatroids: Abstract

 \section{Abstract}

-We consider properties of the class of $\mL$-polymatroids, especially those that are defined on a finite modular complemented lattice $\mL$.
-We give a set of cover-weight axioms and hence give a cryptomorphism between these axioms and the rank axioms of an $\mL$-polymatroid.
+We consider structural properties of $\mL$-polymatroids, especially those defined on a finite complemented modular lattice $\mL$.
+We introduce a set of cover-weight axioms and establish a cryptomorphism between these axioms and the rank axioms of an $\mL$-polymatroid.
 We introduce the notion of a cyclic flat of an $\mL$-polymatroid and study properties of its lattice of cyclic flats.
-We show that the weighted lattice of cyclic flats of an $\mL$-polymatroid along with its atomic weights are sufficient to define its rank function on $\mL$.
-In our main result, we characterise those lattices $\mZ \subseteq \mL$ such that $\mZ$ is the collection of cyclic flats of an $\mL$-polymatroid.
+We show that the weighted lattice of cyclic flats of an $\mL$-polymatroid $\mP$, along with the atomic weights of $\mP$, is sufficient to define its rank function on $\mL$.
+In our main result, we characterize those weighted lattices $(\mZ,\lambda)$ such that $\mZ\subseteq\mathcal{L}$ is the collection of cyclic flats of an $\mL$-polymatroid.

 \keywords{cyclic flat, polymatroid, modular lattice, cryptomorphism, submodular function}

 {\bf MSC2020.} 05B35, 06C10, 06C15